Find out more about the fees and funding for your time abroad

 If you intend to go travelling during your period abroad, check if you will need additional cover for any trips longer than 7 days.
 Activities such as winter sports normally require additional cover.
 Some countries may require you to have additional health insurance on top of the insurance offered by the University.
 Please check when researching visas and insurance requirements for your destination.

-Additional insurance for work placements: Many employers in Europe do not cover work placement students as part of their standard employers’ insurance.
+Additional insurance for work placements: Many employers do not cover work placement students as part of their standard employers’ insurance.
 You will need check with your employer if you are fully insured to work on their premises.
 You can also contact the University's Insurance Services firstname.lastname@example.org or contact the International Office for advice.

-We also advise you to contact our Enabling Services for confidential advice.
+We also advise you contact our Enabling Services for confidential advice.
 You can find more detailed guidelines for exchange students on the Enabling Services website.
 You can also contact our Exchange and Study Abroad team in the International Office, who are also happy to meet with you to help you prepare for your exchange.

 Further information on exchanges in Europe for students with additional needs can be found at: http://www.exchangeability.eu